What Does RV Hookups Mean?

 RV Park Cable

-Then make sure your TV is connected to the cable connection inside, switch the TV setting from antenna to cable, and scan for channels.
+Inside the RV, ensure your TV is connected to the internal cable port, switch the TV settings from “antenna” to “cable,” and scan for available channels.
+Occasionally, RV parks may use satellite TV, requiring a satellite box for access.

 Must-Have RV Accessories List